 - Example: His mother passed away last year.

-- Example: It’s taken me ages to get over the flu.
+- Example: It took her a few weeks to get over the flu.

 Come down with

-- Example: I think I’m coming down with the flu.
+- Example: I think I am coming down with a cold.

-- Meaning: Train the body by physical exercise
+- Meaning: To prepare the body for exercise by doing gentle exercises

 Lay (Laid) up

-- Meaning: Unable to work, etc. because of an illness or injury
+- Meaning: To be confined to bed due to illness or injury

-- Example: She’s laid up with a broken leg.
+- Example: He is laid up with a broken leg and can’t walk.